Many feline owners get mixed reactions when they sing to their cats.

 Involving your cat in the singing is vital as cats are different from dogs.

-Cats usually tend to hide their feelings, and getting them involved will help you to notice even their tinniest reaction.
+Cats usually hide their feelings, and getting them involved will help you notice even their tinniest reaction.

 And if it’s your first, you will have to exercise patience before coming up with conclusions.